k3rn3l-p4n1c/scheduling_simulator/README.md

-# scheduling_simulator
+# Scheduling simulator
 Scheduling process simulator for learning purpose

 This project is a simulator for scheduling process like a operating system kernel for understand the behavior of each scheduling algorithm.
+Enter the process execution time at the time you want to create and get gannt chart and average of waiting time, response time and turn around time.

 ## How to install (Linux)